goatcorp/dalamud-docs/docs/plugin-development/technical-considerations.md

     parties.
 - Plugins must take care to not expose a list of other plugin users or allow an easy way to test whether a specific user is using any plugin.
-Users may list themselves in a public directory if they so choose, but this risk should be identified to the user.
+Users may list themselves in a public directory if they so choose, but the risks should be identified to the user.
-- Any maintainer-run server for a plugin must use encrypted communication via HTTPS (or an equivalent), and must have certificates issued from a trusted certificate authority such as [Let's Encrypt][lets-encrypt].
-Plugins must connect to servers via DNS name to prevent data from going to stray IP addresses.
+- Any maintainer-run server for a plugin must use encrypted communication via HTTPS, TLS, or equivalent, and must have certificates issued from a trusted certificate authority such as [Let's Encrypt][lets-encrypt].
+- Plugins connecting to backend servers must do so via a DNS hostname rather than an IP address.

 :::warning